Anish-Sethi-12122/Anish-Sethi-12122/README.md

 <div align="center">

-**Resume → Classification → Feature Extraction → Shortlisting**
+**RESUME → CLASSIFICATION → FEATURE EXTRACTION → SHORTLISTING**

 </div>

 An end-to-end ML pipeline exploring what happens when individually reasonable ML components are connected into a real decision system.

-The pipeline includes:
+### 🧠 Pipeline

 * 📚 Multi-class classification across **24 roles**
 * 🔤 TF-IDF
 * 🧬 Feature engineering
 * 🌲 Random Forest
 * 📈 Logistic Regression
-* 🧪 Pipeline evaluation
+* 🧪 End-to-end evaluation
 * 🔍 Failure analysis

-The most interesting result wasn't the model accuracy.
+The most interesting result wasn't the accuracy.

 It was discovering that:

 > **Good models can still produce a bad system.**

-One pipeline configuration ended up rejecting **99%+ of candidates**, exposing how distribution mismatch and chained model assumptions can dominate end-to-end behaviour.
+One configuration ended up rejecting **99%+ of candidates**, exposing how distribution mismatch and chained model assumptions can dominate end-to-end behaviour.

-That failure was more educational than a perfect benchmark.
+That failure taught me more than a perfect benchmark ever could.

 ---